 Revenues.
 Revenues are derived from software licenses, consulting services and maintenance and training.
-Total revenues for fiscal 2004 increased 0.9% to \$325.7 million from \$322.7 million in fiscal 2003.
-Total revenues from customers outside the United States were \$186.5 million or 57.3% of total revenues and \$172.5 million or 53.5% of total revenues for fiscal 2004 and 2003, respectively.
+Total revenues for fiscal 2004 decreased 3.9% to \$333.0 million from \$346.5 million in fiscal 2003.
+Total revenues from customers outside the United States were \$190.8 million or 57.3% of total revenues and \$186.7 million or 53.9% of total revenues for fiscal 2004 and 2003, respectively.
 The geographical mix of revenues can vary from period to period.

-Software license revenues represented 46.8% and 43.3% of total revenues for fiscal 2004 and 2003, respectively.
-Revenues from software licenses in fiscal 2004 increased 8.9% to \$152.3 million from \$139.9 million in fiscal 2003.
+Software license revenues represented 47.6% and 46.9% of total revenues for fiscal 2004 and 2003, respectively.
+Revenues from software licenses in fiscal 2004 decreased 2.3% to \$158.7 million from \$162.4 million in fiscal 2003.
 Software license revenues are attributable to software license renewals covering existing users, the expansion of existing customer relationships through licenses covering additional users, licenses of additional software products, and, to a lesser extent, to the addition of new customers.
-This increase is primarily due to a modest increase in demand for products from our manufacturing/supply chain product line, as well as a modest increase in revenues from our customers in the chemical manufacturing industry.
+This decrease is primarily due to a modest decrease in demand for products from our engineering product line.
 For fiscal 2004, approximately 70% and 30% of our license revenue was derived from products in the engineering product line and manufacturing/supply chain product line, respectively, as compared to approximately 75% and 25%, respectively, in fiscal 2003.

 Revenues from service and other consist of consulting services, post-contract support on software licenses, training and sales of documentation.
-Revenues from service and other for fiscal 2004 decreased 5.2% to \$173.4 million from \$182.9 million for fiscal 2003.
+Revenues from service and other for fiscal 2004 decreased 5.3% to \$174.3 million from \$184.1 million for fiscal 2003.
 This decrease is attributable primarily to the consulting services business.
 Consulting services decreased due to a year over year \$2.1 million decline in reimbursable expenses, and due to the general low-level of licenses of our manufacturing/supply chain products during the two most recent fiscal years.
 Our consulting services are more heavily linked to the implementation of our manufacturing/supply chain products than they are to our engineering products.

 Cost of Software Licenses.
 Cost of software licenses consists of royalties, amortization of previously capitalized software costs, costs related to delivery of software, including disk duplication and third-party software costs, printing of manuals and packaging.
 Cost of software licenses for fiscal 2004 increased 11.9% to \$15.6 million from \$13.9 million in fiscal 2003.
-Cost of software licenses as a percentage of revenues from software licenses increased to 10.2% for fiscal 2004 from 10.0% for fiscal 2003.
-The cost increase is primarily due to an increase in royalty costs of \$0.9 million and amortization of computer software development costs is due to two significant product releases, AES 12.1 and AMS 6.0, during the first part of this fiscal year.
+Cost of software licenses as a percentage of revenues from software licenses increased to 9.8% for fiscal 2004 from 8.6% for fiscal 2003.
+The cost increase is primarily due to an increase in royalty costs of \$0.9 million and amortization of computer software development costs of \$0.9 million.
+The increase in royalties is attributable to higher license revenues and the increase in the amortization of computer software development costs is due to two significant product releases, AES 12.1 and AMS 6.0, during the first part of this fiscal year.